 ICT Webinar Series

-Tomás Palacios is a Professor in the Department of Electrical Engineering and Computer Science at MIT.
+Tomás Palacios is the Director of Microsystems Technology Laboratories (MTL) and is a Professor in the Department of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology.
 He received his Ph.D. from the University of California - Santa Barbara in 2006 and his undergraduate degree in Telecommunication Engineering from the Universidad Politécnica de Madrid (Spain).
-His current research focuses on demonstrating new electronic devices and applications for novel semiconductor materials such as graphene and gallium nitride.
-His work has been recognized with multiple awards, including the Presidential Early Career Award for Scientists and Engineers, the 2012 and 2019 IEEE George Smith Award, and the NSF, ONR, and DARPA Young Faculty Awards, among many others.
-Prof. Palacios is the founder and director of the MIT MTL Center for Graphene Devices and 2D Systems, as well as the Chief Advisor and co-founder of Finwave Semiconductor, Inc. He is a Fellow of IEEE.
+Being a fellow of IEEE his current research focuses on demonstrating new electronic devices and applications for novel semiconductor materials such as graphene and gallium nitride.
+Tomás is passionate about making an impact on modern society in Energy, Engineering, Nanoscale, Physics, Semiconductors, Nanotechnology, and Climate Change.
+His work has been recognized with multiple awards, including the Presidential Early Career Award for Scientists and Engineers, the 2012 and 2019 IEEE George Smith Awards, and the NSF, ONR, and DARPA Young Faculty Awards, among many others.
+Prof. Palacios is the founder and director of the MIT MTL Center for Graphene Devices and 2D Systems, as well as the Chief Advisor and co-founder of Finwave Semiconductor, Inc. From 2023, Tomas serves as Associate Director of the SUPeRior Energy-efficient Materials and Devices (SUPREME) center, one of the seven 2023 JUMP 2.0 programs sponsored by Semiconductor Research Corporation.

 The end of traditional transistor scaling brings unprecedented new opportunities to semiconductor devices and electronics.
 In this new era, heterogeneous integration of new materials becomes key in order to add new functionality and value to electronic chips.
 This talk will review some examples of these new opportunities, including 1.
 Gallium Nitride vertical power transistors and CMOS logic for a much more efficient electric grid; 2.
 One-layer-thick molybdenum disulfide wi-fi energy harvesters to enable ubiquitous electronics; 3.
 High temperature CMOS technology to power future missions to Venus; and 4.
 A new generation of cell-sized autonomous electronic microsystems to revolutionize environmental monitoring and healthcare.
 The seminar will conclude with a reflection on how the democratization of heterogeneous integration and the unique properties of extreme materials will transform our society just as Moore’s law has done for the last 50 years.